-- (g) when a forward pass (legal or illegal) is incomplete (see 8-1-4) - (h) when any legal or illegal kick touches the receivers' goal posts or crossbar, unless it scores a field goal (see 9-4-2) - (i) when a loose ball comes to rest anywhere in the field of play, and no player attempts to recover it; the official covering the play should pause momentarily before signaling that the ball is dead.
+- (g) when a forward pass (legal or illegal) is incomplete.
+(See 8-1-4.) - (h) when any legal or illegal kick touches the receivers' goal posts or crossbar, unless it scores a field goal.
+(See 9-4-2.) - (i) when a loose ball comes to rest anywhere in the field, and no player attempts to recover it; the official covering the play should pause momentarily before signaling that the ball is dead.
 Any legal (or illegal) kick is awarded to the receivers, and any other ball is awarded to the team last in possession.
-When awarded to a team behind a goal line, the ball is placed on the one-yard line. - (j) when any legal or illegal kick is caught or recovered by the kickers, except a scrimmage kick that is kicked from behind the line and is recovered behind the line (not a Try kick).
-See 9-3-2-Item 3 for exception - (k) when a touchdown, touchback, safety, field goal, or Try has been made - (I) when any receiver catches or recovers the ball after a fair catch signal (valid or invalid) has been made, provided the ball has not been touched by an opponent, before or after it strikes the ground - (m) when an official sounds his whistle erroneously while the ball is still in play, the ball becomes dead immediately - (1) If the ball is in player possession, the team in possession may elect to put the ball in play where it has been declared dead or to replay the down. - (2) If the ball is a loose ball resulting from a fumble, backward pass, or illegal forward pass, the team last in possession may elect to put the ball in play at the spot where possession was lost or to replay the down. - (3) If the ball is a loose ball resulting from a legal forward pass, a free kick, a fair-catch kick, or a scrimmage kick, the ball is returned to the previous spot, and the down is replayed. - (4) If there is a foul by either team during any of the above, penalty enforcement is the same as for fouls during a run, forward pass, kick, fumble, and backward pass.
-If the team in possession elects to replay the down, the penalty shall be enforced from the previous spot. - (n) when a fumble is recovered or caught by a teammate of the fumbling player, and the fumble occurs on a play that is subject to the "two-minute" or "fourth-down" fumble provisions.
-See 8-7-5 and 8-7-6. - (o) when the ball is out of bounds - (p) if a loose ball in play strikes a video board, guide wire, sky cam, or any other object, the ball will be dead immediately, and the down will be replayed at the previous spot.
+When awarded to a team behind a goal line, the ball is placed on the one-vard line. - (j) when any legal or illegal kick is caught or recovered by the kickers, except a scrimmage kick that is kicked from behind the line and is recovered behind the line (not a Try kick).
+See 9-3-2-Item 3 for exception. - (k) when a touchdown, touchback, safety, field goal, or Try has been made. - (I) when any receiver catches or recovers the ball after a fair catch signal (valid or invalid) has been made, provided the ball has not been touched by an opponent, before or after it strikes the ground. - (m) when an official sounds the whistle erroneously while the ball is still in play, the ball becomes dead immediately. - (1) If the ball is in player possession, the team in possession may elect to put the ball in play where it has been declared dead or to replay the down. - (2) If the ball is a loose ball resulting from a fumble, backward pass, or illegal forward pass, the team last in possession may elect to put the ball in play at the spot where possession was lost or to replay the down. - (3) If the ball is a loose ball resulting from a legal forward pass, a free kick, a fair-catch kick, or a scrimmage kick, the ball is returned to the previous spot, and the down is replayed. - (4) If there is a foul by either team during any of the above, and the team in possession at the time of the erroneous whistle elects not to replay the down, penalty enforcement is the same as for fouls during a run, forward pass, kick, fumble, and backward pass.
+If the team in possession elects to replay the down, all penalties will be disregarded, except for personal fouls and unsportsmanlike conduct fouls, which will be administered prior to the replaying of the down.
+If the down is replayed, the game clock will be reset to the time remaining when the snap occurred, and the clock will start on the snap. - (n) when a fumble is recovered or caught by a teammate of the fumbling player, and the fumble occurs on a play that is subject to the "two-minute" or "fourth-down" fumble provisions.
+See 8-7-5 and 8-7-6. - (o) when the ball is out of bounds. - (p) if a loose ball in play strikes a video board, guide wire, sky cam, or any other object, the ball will be dead immediately, and the down will be replayed at the previous spot.